lingjunzhao/coop_instruction/pragmatic_speaker/README.md

 Clone this repo.
 Follow the steps [here](https://github.com/clip-vil/CLIP-ViL/tree/master/CLIP-ViL-VLN) to install the simulator environments.
 Follow the steps to download Pre-Computed Image Features (CLIP ViT and CLIP-Res50x4), and put under `img_features/`.

+Download `connectivity` directory, and put in this repo.

 ## Decode candidate instructions